the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 After finding the software the researcher has to be able to evaluate if the software actually suits their needs.
 Apart from the functionality, licensing, integration with other software and expandability have to be part of this evaluation.

-Finally, after obtaining results by modifying and/or using the software, the original authors should get the proper attribution.
+Finally, after obtaining results by modifying and/or using the software, it has to be ensured that the original authors get the proper attribution.
-How this should be done is not immediately clear, especially when there is no accompanying software paper.

 #### Use Domain repositories/directories (DOMREP)
 Almost all Research software is developed within a specific scientific domain.